peer-calls/peer-calls/README.md

 [peer-calls]: https://peercalls.com

-Experimental work is currently being done in the `server-go` branch.
+This is a branch for Peer Calls version 3.
+The new v4 alpha is available on the master branch (formerly called `server-go` branch).
 The server has been completely rewriten in Go and all the original functionality works.
 An optional implementation of a Selective Forwarding Unit (SFU) is being made to make Peer Calls consume less bandwith for user video uploads.
 Once implemented, it will be released as `Peer Calls v4`.

 # Requirements